EU General Data Protection Regulation (GDPR)

 Some of Fido's operations involve third-party services.

 These services must act in a manner that is consistent with Fido's obligations to registrants and users, and must adhere to the GDPR.

 Specifically, these services are:

 - Stripe: provides a secure online payment service to enable Fido obtain fees for registration and related services.
 (See their policy.)

+- Fido has sponsors and service providers but cannot make statements regarding their security/privacy policies.
+You are referred to their respective Web sites for details on their policies.
 Unless data is already intentionally public (e.g. EPN chip status information), or is a specific requirement of the provided service (e.g. payment invoice data) Fido does not share collected personal data with sponsors or service providers.